sushruta-i/twitter-alarm/README.md

 # twitter-alarm
 Plays an mp3 file (typically alarm sound) if a twitter account sends a new tweet.
 It checks the account every second.

-You will need a twitter developer account.
-NOTE: You also need a keys.py file containing keys from your twitter developer account
+You will need a twitter developer account (https://developer.twitter.com/en).
+NOTE: Once you sign up, you will need a file containing the keys from your account.
+I have called mine keys.py.

-The alarm sound file should be placed in the home directory.
+Alarm sounds can be found online.